 Engagement letters are a good indication how organised and stream-lined your practice is.
 If there is a clear process to issue these fast and efficiently, then your entire practice probably has clear processes for fast and efficient work flows.

 Why should we bother with engagement letters?
 Why are they so important?
-This is the question we asked Tim Hoopman of Spin Business Solutions in Sydney.
+This is the question we asked Tim Hoopmann of Spin Business Solutions in Sydney.

 To listen while you drive, walk or work, just access the episode through a podcast app on your mobile phone.